shipshapecode/website-nuxt/blog/posts/2021-02-21-serverless-functions-ember-glimmer.md

 Boom, we've got API routes on Ember working locally using Netlify Dev 🔥!

-Make a few tweaks, add an `application.js` route that uses fetch to data from the new function at `/ember-api-routes/hello-world`, and you can use it just as you would most any API.
+Make a few tweaks, add an `application.js` route that uses fetch to get data from the new function at `/ember-api-routes/hello-world`, and you can use it just as you would most any API.
 Here we're returning the response to the `application.js` route model hook and using it in the `application.hbs` template, passing it down as an argument to Ember's `<WelcomePage />` component to display the message.

 ![Hello World Serverless Function Ember](/img/blog/serverless-functions-ember-glimmer/ember-hello-world.png)